mikeyindev/space-tourism/README.md

 [session](https://docs.meteor.com/api/session.html) - This is to prevent `Meteor Session is not defined` error because `Session` is no longer supported by default.

+[meteorhacks:fast-render](https://atmospherejs.com/meteorhacks/fast-render) - Improve your app's load time by 2-10 times.
+It provides the same effect as Server Side Rendering (SSR).
+* Unfortunately can't be used in this app due to errors caused by the global variable `userKey`.

 ## Testing

 [practicalmeteor:mocha](https://atmospherejs.com/practicalmeteor/mocha) - The recommended package for writing mocha tests for meteor code. `Velocity` framework is no longer supported by Meteor.
 Don't forget to install `practicalmeteor:chai`!